High self-control people may find food tastier if they eat directly with hands: Study

 The researchers believe that the mechanism driving this effect was the enhanced sensory experience that participants reported in the direct touch coupled with self-control condition.
 An earlier study, they cited, explored how the weight and texture of containers and cups influence how people evaluate food or beverage.

-From this study, the researchers said, strawberry-flavoured mousse tasted 10 per cent sweeter when served from a white container rather than a black one, and coffee tasted nearly twice as intense when drunk from a white mug rather than a clear glass one.
+From this study, the researchers said, strawberry-flavored mousse tasted 10 percent sweeter when served from a white container rather than a black one, and coffee tasted nearly twice as intense when drunk from a white mug rather than a clear glass one.
 They said its findings confirmed that tactile input from cues external to the food is important.

 The current study, Madzharov and her team said, is the first to report that direct touch of food may influence how people experience food.